sommern/larasynth/docs/futuredevs/futuredevs.md

 #### Linking JACK and CoreMidi (WIP)

+This is the biggest outstanding issue, if it actually is an issue.
 I didn't get the chance to 100% test Larasynth with an actual synthesizer before the semester ended, so it's possible that I've not done what I need to do in terms of linking the necessary external libraries/frameworks (ie JACK and CoreMidi).
-This would likely be found to be a problem only when actually performing as JACK and CoreMidi would both only be used when RtMidi is being used, which would only be used when performing.
+This would likely be found as a problem only when actually performing since JACK and CoreMidi would both only be used when RtMidi is being used, which would only be used when performing.

-However, when I check for these I think the code should be correct.
+However, I think at the very least the CMake scripting for when I check for these should be correct.

 ### Resources